sylabs/singularity-userdocs/signNverify.rst

 OCI-SIF images.
 An OCI-SIF file holds an OCI image using standard OCI structures such as an image manifest, config, and layers.

-Although you can use native {Singuarity} SIF signatures (as above) to sign and verify an OCI-SIF file, they are not supported by other tools common in OCI workflows.
+Although you can use native {Singularity} SIF signatures (as above) to sign and verify an OCI-SIF file, they are not supported by other tools common in OCI workflows.
 Native SIF signatures sign the content and metadata of the (OCI-)SIF file itself, rather than the container inside the file.
 If you push an OCI-SIF